rnvannatta/vanity-scheme/README.md

 The compiler is free software under GPL v2.0, and the runtime is free software under LGPL v2.1.
 So, just as with gcc, you may use the compiler to build and link nonfree software if you do not statically link the runtime library.

+A major rewrite to the expansion engine to support hygienic macros is underway!

 ## Install Instructions

 At the moment, x64 Linux is a requirement to run the compiler and thus to compile the project.